xsolla/xsolla-launcher-build/README.md

  product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
  link_support            | Link to the game’s technical support website.
  link_community          | Link to the game’s community.
- default_p2p_enabled     | Whether a P2P network is used for game and update delivery.
-Can be ‘true’ and ‘false’.
-Default is ‘true’.
-A user can change this setting in the Launcher UI. game_autoupdate         | Whether the game is updated automatically.
+ game_autoupdate         | Whether the game is updated automatically.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
 A user can change this setting in the Launcher UI.
  hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
 Can be ‘true’ and ‘false’.
 Default is ‘false’. hide_email              | Whether the user email is hidden in Launcher.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
 A user can change this setting in the Launcher UI.